sbt/sbt-pgp/src/jekyll/usage.md

 ## Configuration: GPG Command-Line Utility ##

-**If you're using the built-in Bouncy Castle PGP implementation, skip this step.**
+`sbt-pgp` uses `gpg` by default.
+If you cant to use the built-in Bouncy Castle PGP implementation, this can be overriden with:

-The first step towards using the GPG command line tool is to make `sbt-pgp` `gpg`-aware.
+    useGpg := false

-    useGpg := true
+Or by setting `SBT_PGP_USE_GPG` environment variable to `0`.

 `sbt-pgp` needs to know where the `gpg` executable is to run.
 It will look for a either a `gpg` or `gpg.exe` executable on your `PATH` depdending on your platform.
 To configure a different location, place the following in your `~/.sbt/gpg.sbt` file: